-Duke Riley has held solo exhibitions at Magnan Metz Gallery (New York), the Museum of Contemporary Art Cleveland, the Queens Museum of Art (New York), and the Havana Biennial among others.
+Duke Riley (b.
+1972, Boston, MA) has held solo exhibitions at the Brooklyn Museum, Magnan Metz Gallery (New York), the Museum of Contemporary Art Cleveland, the Queens Museum of Art (New York), and the Havana Biennial among others.
 In 2016, Riley partnered with Creative Time and the Brooklyn Navy Yard to produce the public art sensation, ‘Fly By Night’, which was produced again in 2018 by 1418 Now and the London International Festival of Theater.
 He has received numerous awards and commissions, including a Joan Mitchell Foundation Painters & Sculptors Grant, the U.S. State Department’s SmARTpower Program in China and the MTA Arts For Transit commission for the Beach 98th Street Station renovation.
 Riley lives and works in Brooklyn, NY.

 Authentication & Resale

 This work is signed and numbered by the artist on the print.

 Framed artwork is custom framed once it is ordered.
 Allow 3-5 weeks for framing and delivery.

 All of our frames are made from sustainably sourced engineered hardwood that is manufactured in the USA.
 Frames are available in Black or White Matte and Walnut.